 Yes, particularly if your court doesn’t receive much sunlight due to location of nearby tree’s or buildings.

 Yes, we will offer maintenance a couple of times after cleaning a court but will then not pester you.
 If you wish to be reminded, then please sign up to one of our maintenance programmes.

-Moss clear is safe but the weed killer we use is not.
-It is therefore advisable to keep your pets out of the way until the chemicals dry which only takes about an hour in ideal conditions.
+It is advisable to keep your pets out of the way until the chemicals are dry, which only takes about an hour in ideal conditions.